RedHatProductSecurity/trestle-bot/README.md

 ### Available Commands

 The `autosync` command will sync trestle-generated Markdown files to OSCAL JSON files in a trestle workspace.
-All content under the provided markdown directory when the action is run will be transformed.
+All content under the provided markdown directory will be transformed when the action is run.
 This action supports all top-level models [supported by compliance-trestle for authoring](https://oscal-compass.github.io/compliance-trestle/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring/).

 The `rules-transform` command can be used when managing [OSCAL Component Definitions](https://pages.nist.gov/OSCAL-Reference/models/v1.1.1/component-definition/json-outline/) in a trestle workspace.
 The action will transform rules defined in the rules YAML view to an OSCAL Component Definition JSON file.